-The Bank's organic growth strategy has included an extension of its range of products and services.
-The Bank has no immediate plans to expand on its network in the Americas, Asia or any other international location.
+The Bank's organic growth strategy (both local in Qatar and international) has included an extension of its range of products and services and new business model in line with regulations, market and customer needs.
 As a result, the Bank expects to be able to diversify its assets, revenue and customer base in addition to financing cross-border transactions.